LSSTDESC/tables_io/docs/devtechdebt.md

 # Technical Debt

 On this page, current known issues and technical debt will be recorded.
 These issues would make good first contributions for new contributors to the project.
+Also feel free to check out the [issues](https://github.com/LSSTDESC/tables_io/issues) page for more.

 ## Code Debt